magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-2.md

 *  The new mobile [viewport switcher](https://docs-beta.magento.com/user-guide/cms/page-builder-workspace.html#viewports) and viewport scope for form field values lets users and developers perform these actions:

-   *  View content on different viewports when authoring.
+   *  View content on different view ports when authoring.

    *  Optimize minimum height field parameter on different content types for each viewport.
 (Only one parameter (min height) is supported out of the box.
 Custom development required to enable mobile optimization for other content parameters.)